luizctb/luizctb/README.md

 ### Hi there 👋

-- 🔭 I'm currently studying Front-End programming.
+- 🔭 Currently working as a Full-Stack Developer.
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, REACT, GIT, TYPESCRIPT, NODE, SQL.
+- 🌱 Knowledge of HTML, CSS, JAVASCRIPT, REACT, GIT, TYPESCRIPT, NODE, SQL, NEXT.JS, NEST.JS, STORYBOOK, TAILWIND technologies.
-- 👯 At the moment I'm not collaborating, I'm learning.
+- 👯Working in the development area..
-- 🤔 I'm looking for help with React, Javascript.
+- 🤔 I'm looking for help with new technologies.
-- 📫 Como chegar até mim: (github/luizctb) linkedin (linkedin.com/in/luiz-tome-basilio/)
+- 📫 How to reach me: (github/luizctb) linkedin (linkedin.com/in/luiz-tome-basilio/)
-- 😄 Pronouns: Tomé.
+- 😄 Pronouns: Thomas.